olivierdalang/docker-pgdumper/README.md

 ## Changelog

+- 0.1.1 : create the backup directory to avoid failure if it does not exist
 - 0.1 : creates a "latest" dump (so you can restore latest version from a constant path)
 - 0.0.1 : initial release